 Mistake 3: Not Involving Stakeholders in the Planning Stages

 All stakeholders should be involved in your B2B e-commerce project right from the start.
-From experience, I can say that this eliminates many misunderstandings and delays.
+From experience, I can say that this eliminates many misunderstandings, resistance and delays.

 So, who should be involved?